isomerpages/moe-telokuraupri/_co-curricular-activities/Co Curricular Activities (CCA).md

 ####  **CCAs@TKPS Workflow for Recruitment/Transfer**

-1. The recruitment of CCA members will be opened to the 2024 Primary 3 cohort and a transfer exercise will be opened to the 2024 Primary 4 cohort in Term 1 2024.
+1. The recruitment of CCA members will be opened to the **2024 Primary 3** cohort and a transfer exercise will be opened to the **2024 Primary 4 cohort** in **Term 1 2024**.

-2. Students will indicate their top three CCA choices in rank order.
+2. Students will **indicate their top three CCA choices in rank order**.
 If there is no choice/single choice exercised, the school will then make the final decision in allocating a CCA.

 3. There are membership caps for selected CCAs.
 Students who apply for these CCAs will need to fulfill the conditions in order to be considered for final selection.